andykillen/wordpress-deployment/README.md

 ## Developer/Release tools

 ### Generating a .gitignore
 There is a pair of command line tools that will automattically create a .gitignore file for you.
+This option is auto run with a selection list when you install via create-project.

 #### When you are only running themes or plugins that are available on WordPress.org
 This will exclude the entire /wp-content/plugins, /wp-content/themes, /wp-content/uploads, /wp-adming, /wp-includes  directories and the root directory files.